Options for In-Demand Construction Jobs

 Career Information for In-Demand Construction Jobs

 Electricians can prepare for their career by completing an apprenticeship or by studying this trade at a technical school.
 They install electrical systems and wiring into new structures that are being built.
 They may also inspect existing structures and repair existing electrical systems.
-The BLS expects electricians to experience a 14% job growth rate from 2014 to 2024, which means this is a construction trade that's experiencing a lot of demand for qualified professionals.
+The BLS expects electricians to experience an 8% job growth rate from 2019 to 2029, which means this is a construction trade that's experiencing a lot of demand for qualified professionals.

 Brickmasons and Blockmasons

-The 19% rate of job growth for brickmasons and blockmasons from 2014 to 2024 is one of the highest job growth rates in the construction industry.
+The 6% rate of job decline for brickmasons and blockmasons from 2019 to 2029 is one of the highest job decline rates in the construction industry.
 These workers are not required to have postsecondary education and usually learn by completing a multi-year apprenticeship and on-the-job training.
 They work with brick, terra cotta, and other masonry materials to create or repair structures such as walls, floors, and chimneys.
 They are involved with constructing outdoor structures for homes, businesses, and public areas such as parks.

 Reinforcing Iron and Rebar Workers